bartvanhoey/AbpToExcelRepo/README.md

 The following tools are needed to be able to run the solution.

 - .NET 5.0 SDK
-- Visual Studio 2019 16.8.0+ or another compatible IDE
+- VsCode, Visual Studio 2019 or another compatible IDE

 ## Development